 Background information

 The inference server needs to pull and load model objects for AI-generated content (AIGC) model inference.
 During inference and debugging, the inference server also needs to constantly switch between new model objects.
-As the size of model objects increases, a longer period of time is required to allow the inference server to pull and load the model objects.
+As the size of the model objects increases, a longer period of time is required to allow the inference server to pull and load the model objects.

 Solution